PyDevC/.dot/README.md

 > For actual productivity you should keep animations in hyprland config as `enable = no`

 ## Key FEATURES
+- [ ] Make a Widget bar using quickshell
 - [ ] Move it to quickshell, make it the greatest rice ever
 - [x] Eye pleasing
 - [x] Ease of use